JhexterBernas/Team2-IS312-FinalProject-MotortradePOS/README.md

 4.python manage.py shell -c "from MotortradeSystem.models import Transaction, TransactionItem; TransactionItem.objects.all().delete(); Transaction.objects.all().delete()"

-This command is IF you want to delete/refresh the transactrion History ONLY!, DON'T command this if you okay with the existing history.
+This command is IF you want to delete/refresh the transactrion History ONLY!, DON'T command this if you are okay with the existing history.